Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Introduction

-In this work, we study the non-Hermitian skin effect in continuous wave models, for which finite-dimensional approximations break down, and the spectral theory of Toeplitz operators no longer applies.
-More specifically, we consider non-Hermitian photonic crystals with material loss and broken spectral reciprocity (see Definition \ref{def1}).
-Numerical studies in \cite{fang2022, zhong2021} indicate that the eigenvalues corresponding to the edge modes of the finite-size photonic crystal accumulate within the region enclosed by the spectrum $\sigma(L_p)$ of the infinite periodic operator, thereby manifesting the photonic skin effect.
-We aim to develop a rigorous mathematical framework that elucidates the spectral topology of non-Hermitian photonic crystals and the emergence of edge modes in semi-infinite photonic structures.
+We consider non-Hermitian photonic crystals with material loss and broken spectral reciprocity (see Definition \ref{def1}).
+Numerical studies in \cite{fang2022, zhong2021} indicate that the eigenvalues corresponding to the skin modes of the finite-size photonic crystal accumulate within the region enclosed by the spectrum $\sigma(L_p)$ of the infinite periodic operator, thereby manifesting the photonic skin effect.
+We aim to develop a rigorous mathematical framework that elucidates the spectral topology of non-Hermitian photonic crystals and the emergence of skin modes in semi-infinite photonic structures.

-Our main results show that, for one-dimensional photonic crystals, the spectrum of edge modes is characterized by $\sigma_{wind}$, which admits the representation in the form of \eqref{eq:sigma_T}.
-To this end, we employ a transfer matrix formulation to describe wave propagation in periodic media.
-Beyond the winding number of the spectral curve associated with the periodic non-Hermitian operator in the complex plane, we introduce a new spectral topological invariant defined via the eigenvalues of the transfer matrix.
-Remarkably, these two spectral topological invariants coincide.
+Our main results show that the spectrum of skin modes is characterized by $\sigma_{wind}$, which admits the representation \eqref{eq:sigma_T}.
+The analysis rests on a transfer-matrix formulation of wave propagation in one-dimensional periodic media.
+Alongside the classical winding number of the spectral curve of the periodic non-Hermitian operator, we introduce a new spectral topological invariant defined through the eigenvalues of the transfer matrix.
+For simple bounded components over the complex plane, these two invariants coincide.
 Furthermore, the newly introduced invariant precisely characterizes the magnitude of the transfer matrix eigenvalues, which allows for the characterization of the edge modes in terms of the corresponding eigenvectors.